Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ## Combined Tree

-Log trees are desirable because they can provide efficient consistency proofs to assure verifiers that nothing has been removed from a log that was present in a previous version.
+Log trees are desirable because they can provide efficient consistency proofs to convince verifiers that nothing has been removed from a log that was present in a previous version.
 However, log trees can't be efficiently searched without downloading the entire log.
 Prefix trees are efficient to search and can provide inclusion proofs to convince verifiers that the returned search results are